The Best Commercial Truck Insurance Companies for 2026

 Cargo

 Different types of cargo carry different levels of risk.
 Heavier or more dangerous cargo would likely cause more damage in an accident than lighter cargo, so the price of the insurance policy will reflect that risk.
-Note that some types of cargo, such as explosives, pharmaceuticals, and livestock, are not covered at all under most types of commercial truck insurance policies and would therefore require additional coverage.
+Note that some types of cargo, such as explosives, pharmaceuticals, and livestock, are standard exclusions in most motor truck cargo policies and require specialized endorsements or separate coverage.
+Furthermore, transporting high-risk materials like explosives often requires much higher liability limits—frequently up to $5 million—to comply with federal regulations, which will significantly increase the overall policy cost.

 Driving History

 As with personal auto insurance, driving history has a significant impact on how much a business owner pays in commercial truck insurance premiums.
-However, because the stakes are higher with larger vehicles, a driver with a history of violations or accidents will have an even more dramatic increase in insurance costs.
-One of the best ways to save money on insurance is to keep driving records free of accidents and violations.
-Business owners managing a fleet with multiple drivers will want to look closely at driving records during the hiring process, and may also wish to invest in additional training for driver safety.
+However, because the stakes are higher with larger vehicles, a driver with a history of violations or accidents will have significantly higher insurance costs.
+In 2026, insurers also rely heavily on real-time telematics and ELD data, such as hard braking and speeding patterns, to adjust premiums.
+Business owners managing a fleet should look closely at both MVRs and Safety Measurement System (SMS) scores during the hiring process and may wish to invest in telematics-based safety programs to secure more competitive rates.

 Amount of Coverage and Deductible

-Not surprisingly, the more coverage required, the higher the monthly cost will be.
-Choosing a higher deductible is one way to lower the cost of monthly premiums.
+Not surprisingly, the more coverage required, the higher the monthly cost.
+This is particularly relevant in 2026 as the FMCSA has proposed increasing federal minimum liability limits from $750,000 to $2 million or more.
+Choosing a higher deductible for physical damage or cargo coverage is one way to lower the cost of monthly premiums.
 However, this option is not without its financial risks.
-Having a high deductible on your plan means that in the event of an incident, the company is on the hook for paying more money out of pocket before the insurance policy kicks in.
+Having a high deductible means that in the event of damage to your own equipment or freight, the company is responsible for paying more out of pocket before the insurance coverage applies.
+Note that most primary liability policies, which cover damage you cause to others, do not carry a deductible.

 How to Find Cheap Commercial Truck Insurance